awsdocs/aws-batch-user-guide/doc_source/compute_environment_parameters.md

 Type: Integer
 Required: No
 `instanceTypes`  <a name="compute-environment-compute-resources-instanceTypes"></a>
-The instance types that may be launched\.
+The instance types that can be launched\.
 This parameter isn't applicable to jobs that are running on Fargate resources, and shouldn't be specified\.
 You can specify instance families to launch any instance type within those families \(for example, `c5`, `c5n`, or `p3`\)\.
 Or, you can specify specific sizes within a family \(such as `c5.8xlarge`\)\.
-Note that metal instance types aren't in the instance families \(for example `c5` does not include `c5.metal`\.\) You can also choose `optimal` to select instance types \(from the C, M, and R instance families\) that match the demand of your job queues\.
+Note that metal instance types aren't in the instance families \(for example `c5` does not include `c5.metal`\.\) You can also choose `optimal` to select instance types \(from the C4, M4, and R4 instance families\) that match the demand of your job queues\.
 When you create a compute environment, the instance types that you select for the compute environment must share the same architecture\.
 For example, you can't mix x86 and ARM instances in the same compute environment\.
+Currently, `optimal` uses instance types from the C4, M4, and R4 instance families\.
+In Regions that don't have instance types from those instance families, instance types from the C5, M5\. and R5 instance families are used\.
 Type: Array of strings
 Required: yes
 `imageId`  <a name="compute-environment-compute-resources-imageId"></a>